basshelal/jVSTwRapper/src/Readme_linux.txt

 jvstwrapper.so file is. (e.g. execute "ln -s $JAVA_HOME/lib/i386/xawt/ xawt" in the folder where jvstwrapper.so is located)

+LADSPA: jVSTwRapper now exposes your plugins as VST and LADSPA plugins at the same time.
+To use
+        your plug in a LADSPA host (e.g. ardour, rezound, muse, audacity, ...) simply symlink
+        jvstwrapper.so to the directory where your ladspa plugs are (e.g. /usr/lib/ladspa or /usr/local/lib/ladspa).
+		e.g. "sudo ln -s absolute_path_to_jvstwrapper.so_file /usr/lib/ladspa/jvstwrapper.so"

 **** The following steps are for plugin development ONLY ****
 --------------------------------------------------------------